liv-ac-uk/comp122/labs/regex/README.md

 To do this in regex we can look for the `@` symbol, as we know that all emails must contain an `@`.
 We could search for all words which contain any number of characters (apart from space) followed by an `@`, followed by any number of characters.

-We can use the escape character `\w` to match any character, but in Java `String`s the `\` character indicates an escape sequence, so this won't actually get passed to the regex compiler.
-To pass escape characters to `Pattern.compile` properly we need to use a double slash `\\w`.
+We can use the escape character `\\w` to match any character, but in Java `String`s the `\` character indicates an escape sequence, so this won't actually get passed to the regex compiler.
+This is why when passing escape characters to `Pattern.compile` properly we need to use a double slash `\\w`.

 ```java
 Pattern pattern = Pattern.compile("\\w*@\\w*");
 ```

-Compile this program and see the output.
+- Compile this program calling the `matchEmail()` method in `main()` and see the output.

 {% next %}

 ## Better Spam

 We can see that this isn't really getting us the emails correctly.
-The `\w` regex character only matches alpha characters, and the second half of email addresses normally contain one (or more) `.`'s.
+The `\\w` regex character only matches alpha characters, and the second half of email addresses normally contain one (or more) `.`'s.

 We can change this second `\\w` to a `.`